 Allegations of conspiracy and serious misconduct fly back and forth, suspensions are countered with legal action, hints of possible criminal prosecution surface in the media – then a payout is agreed, all charges are dropped and a puzzled public is left none the wiser.

 Now that disciplinary charges against the two officials have been withdrawn, we will never know whether they were victims, villains or a complex hybrid.
+Such lingering suspicions are extremely damaging to Sars, one of the few state institutions to have retained a reputation for efficiency and integrity.
+The even more troubling possibility is that the public is paying handsomely to have the wool pulled over its eyes.

 Reports since the mediation of Deputy President Cyril Ramaphosa in the matter (who seems to have become involved because the offending officials have a struggle history) suggest Pillay was to be paid R6-million to walk away.